PeterChernoff/MyProjects/README.md

 Domain Name MySQL Database

 This runs in Python 2.7.
+Use the command line.
+This is designed for Windows.

 This was a project I did for Index Exchange as a test.
 I have modified it from its original form.